Noda hits tying grand slam in 7th, A's beat Diamondbacks 9-8 in 12 innings - KESQ

 Arizona had two on in the eighth and one on in the 11th but couldn’t cash in.
 The A’s had two on in the 10th and 11th but also failed to score.

+“We’re all just going through it together and fighting together,” Allen said.
+“We’re just trying to put quality at-bats together and quality innings on the mound.
+We’re all just doing it as a team.”

-The low attendance continued an ongoing trend in Oakland since the team purchase land to build a stadium in Las Vegas.
+The low attendance continued an ongoing trend in Oakland since the team purchased land to build a stadium in Las Vegas.

 The A’s drew 25,547 total for a four-game series against the Rangers, then opened the set with the Diamondbacks on Tuesday with an announced crowd of 2,064, their smallest for a home game fans were allowed to attend since drawing 1,037 against Texas on Sept.
 19, 1979.